New York Custody and Co-Parenting Laws

 -

-Strong co-parenting relationships matter.
+Strong co-parenting relationships make a difference.
 Maintaining communication, reliability, and involvement helps support the child’s long-term well-being.

 New York courts prioritize arrangements that help children feel secure, supported, and connected in both households.
 Fathers who remain engaged and child-centered are well-positioned for positive and meaningful parenting outcomes.